 Who should get in touch with Breytenbachs?

 If any of the circumstances below apply to you, do get in touch with Breytenbachs:

-- You were adopted by persons with British roots
+- You were adopted under the Hague Convention by British citizens.

-- You have a parent or grandparent born in a former British territory
+- You have a parent or grandparent born in a former British territory, such as Northern Rhodesia.